ewanw1lls/Individual-Capstone-Project/README.md

 ### Primary colours:

-- **lightsalmon (#ff9671):** Lightsalmon was chosen for the website’s color scheme because of its close resemblance to the classic orange-brown of a real basketball.
+- **lightsalmon (#ff9671):** Lightsalmon was chosen for the website’s colour scheme because of its close resemblance to the classic orange-brown of a real basketball.
 This subtle connection helps create an immediate association with the sport, making the website feel more familiar and relevant to players.
 The warm and energetic tone of lightsalmon also adds a welcoming and modern touch, helping to engage users while maintaining a visually appealing design.

 - **firebrick (#c34a36):**Firebrick was selected to complement lightsalmon, offering a deeper, more grounded contrast that enhances readability and visual hierarchy.
 Its rich, reddish hue mirrors the darker accents found on basketball courts, such as boundary lines or key markings, reinforcing the basketball theme.
 Firebrick adds a bold and confident feel to the site, ensuring key elements stand out while maintaining a cohesive and dynamic look.